 Half of a set of Viking wool combs at slowyarn.com

-So… most people use the term “rovings” for a carded preparation.
-You will occasionally hear the term “rovings” used for a combed preparation as well.
-It’s not wrong to use the term to describe any long rope of fiber ready for spinning or weaving, but the distinction between roving and tops is a little more accurate.
+So…the answer to the original question, “What Is Roving?”
+Most people use the term “roving” for a carded preparation.
+You will occasionally hear the term “roving” used for a combed preparation as well.
+It’s not wrong to use the term to describe any long rope of fiber ready for spinning or weaving, but making a distinction between roving and tops is a little more accurate.